 - Data quality and coverage

-- Correlations between, and confidence levels in, physical parameters
+- Correlations between physical parameters and confidence levels

 - Operational performance